 The present work is devoted to the study of algebraic and combinatorial properties of a new graph class, codismantlable graphs.
-Our method brings a new combinatorial insight to the field where many of the earlier results~\cite{FVT1, MMCRTY, VT, RW1} dependent on algebraic techniques.
-We prove that if a graph $G$ lacks certain induced cycles, the vertex decomposability and (sequentially) Cohen-Macaulayness of $G$ relies upon the codismantlability of $G$.
-Moreover, such an approach also permits to read off the Castelnuovo-Mumford regularity of such graphs combinatorially, and enables us to discuss how tight the previously known upper bounds could be.
+Our results complement and unify many of the earlier results on the topic~\cite{DE, FVT1, MMCRTY, VT, RW1,RW2}.
+We prove that if a graph $G$ lacks certain induced cycles, the vertex-decomposability and (sequentially) Cohen-Macaulayness of $G$ relies upon the codismantlability of $G$.
+Moreover, such an approach also permits to read off the Castelnuovo-Mumford regularity of such graphs combinatorially.

 All graphs we consider are finite and simple.
 Given a graph $G=(V,E)$ with vertex set $V=\{u_1,\ldots,u_n\}$.
-The \emph{edge ideal} $I(G)$ of $G$ is defined to be the ideal $I(G)\subseteq R=k[x_1,\ldots,x_n]$ generated by all monomials $x_ix_j$ whenever $u_iu_j\in E$, where $k$ is a field.
-Such an assignment interrelates algebraic properties and invariants of the \emph{edge ring} $R(G):=R/I(G)$ to combinatorial properties and invariants of $G$ and vise verse.
-Most of recent research focuses on finding combinatorial properties of graphs that guaranty (sequentially) Cohen-Macaulayness of $R(G)$ as well as enable us to compute some invariants, such as the Castelnuovo-Mumford regularity, of $R(G)$ combinatorially.
+The \emph{edge ideal} $I(G)$ of $G$ is defined to be the ideal $I(G)\subseteq R=k[x_1,\ldots,x_n]$ (where $k$ is a field) generated by all monomials $x_ix_j$ such that $u_iu_j\in E$.
+Such an assignment interrelates algebraic properties and invariants of $I(G)$ to combinatorial properties and invariants of $G$, and vice versa.
+Most recent research in this area focuses on finding combinatorial properties of graphs that guarantee (sequentially) Cohen-Macaulayness of $R/I(G)$, as well as enable us to combinatorially compute algebraic invariants of $R/I(G)$, such as Castelnuovo-Mumford regularity.
 We refer readers to \cite{MV} for an excellent recent survey on the subject.

 Topological combinatorics enters the picture via the Stanley-Reisner correspondence.
 Recall that the \emph{independence complex} $\IE(G)$ of a graph $G$ is the simplicial complex on $V$ whose faces are independent sets of $G$.
-In this context, $R(G)$ is the Stanley-Reisner ring of $\IE(G)$.
-This assignment brings to use of topological combinatorial methods such as shellability and vertex decomposability created to analyze the structure of Stanley-Reisner rings of simplicial complexes not necessarily those arisen from graphs.
-It seems that such methods are well adapted, and almost all existing characterizations of graphs with (sequentially) Cohen-Macaulay edge rings involve these notions.
+In this context, $R/I(G)$ is the Stanley-Reisner ring of $\IE(G)$.
+This assignment allows us to use methods from topological combinatorics, such as shellability and vertex-decomposability created to analyze the structure of Stanley-Reisner rings of simplicial complexes not necessarily those arisen from graphs.
+It seems that such methods are well-adapted to the study of edge rings, and almost all existing characterizations of graphs with (sequentially) Cohen-Macaulay edge rings involve these notions.